ad12/DOSMA/docs/source/general/installation.rst

 Installation
 ================================================================================

-.. raw:: html

-  This page provides an overview of installing <i>DOSMA</i> as a stand-alone application.
+This page provides an overview of installing *DOSMA* as a stand-alone application.

 .. note::

    The commands in this documentation are for Linux or Mac OS.
-If you work on Windows:

-   - Substitute ``/`` with ``\``
-   - Use the `Linux bash <https://itsfoss.com/install-bash-on-windows/>`_ provided in Windows 10
+If you work on Windows use the `Linux bash <https://itsfoss.com/install-bash-on-windows/>`_ provided in Windows 10.

 Anaconda